mhwlng/dashboard-elite/README.md

 The touch screen is connected via hdmi as a secondary monitor on the same PC that elite dangerous runs on.

-You can also control this from a separate device in a different way:
+You can also control this from a separate device, in a different way:

-You run this application mininized on the elite dangerous PC and then start a web browser on another device.
+You can run this application mininized on the elite dangerous PC and then start a web browser on another device.

 That browser connects to the web server, that is built into this application.